CUCC Expedition Handbook

 for top camp.
 Have any serious political developments occurred since last

-- Tell Hilde and Karin when we are coming.
+- Tell Karin Wilpernig when we are coming.

 - Make sure people are competent.
 This is mainly for new people, as those who